phw/peek/README.md

 ## Frequently Asked Questions
-### How can I capture mouse clicks and/or key strokes?
+### How can I capture mouse clicks and/or keystrokes?
 Peek does not support this natively.
 But you could install an external tool like [key-mon](https://github.com/critiqjo/key-mon) which is usually included in most distributions, so you can easily install with your package manager.